The intricate pattern of the brain: the memory object

 Associated thought in the thread

-When the thread passes over the memory objects of the LTM led by the micro memory and the emotional connections, it can access other memory objects that are related to the memory objects that are used in the thread.
+When the thread passes over the memory objects of the brain led by the micro memory and the emotional connections, it can access other memory objects that are related to the memory objects that are used in the thread.

 For example, lets’ say that you are listening to someone talk about a friend.
 To understand what the other person says, your brain needs to open up the underlying memory objects of what a friend is.
 Of course, the external stimulus steers the signal towards the particular friend that it is talking about, but other memory objects associated with the underlying memory objects of the concept of friend, and the memory object of the concept of friend itself, might also open up.
 This could happen because the thread is just a cascading signal.
 If it is stimulated in a certain direction and inhibited in another, it will go towards certain memory objects, even when they are not picked up in external stimuli, This makes you, for instance, think of some other friend, and that could make you remember that you are supposed to give something to the other friend, even though you are in a conversation with someone about someone completely different.
 In this way, the thread jumps from topic to topic.
 The mind therefore seems tends to think associatively.
 I speculate that the association lies in the memory objects that are shared among certain topics.